Michel Ney: Hundred Days

 When he heard of Napoleon's return to France, Ney, determined to keep France at peace and to show his loyalty to Louis XVIII, organized a force to stop Napoleon's march on Paris.
 Ney also pledged to bring Napoleon back alive in an iron cage.
-Napoleon, aware of Ney's plans, sent him a letter which said, in part, "I shall receive you as I did after the Battle of the Moskowa."
-Despite Ney's promise to the king, he joined Napoleon at Auxerre on 18 March 1815.
+Aware of Ney's plans, Napoleon sent him a letter which said, in part, "I shall receive you as I did after the Battle of the Moskowa."
+On 14 March, on the main square in Lons-le-Saulnier (Jura) Ney joined Napoleon with a small army of 6,000 men.

+Ney's reconciliation with Napoleon was a body blow to the monarchy's hopes of retaining control of the army and with it, France, and the King abandoned Paris just two days after Ney's 'treason' became known in the capital.

 On 15 June 1815, Napoleon appointed Ney as commander of the left wing of the Army of the North.
 On 16 June, Napoleon's forces split up into two wings to fight two separate battles simultaneously.
 Ney attacked the Duke of Wellington at Quatre Bras (and received criticism for attacking slowly) while Napoleon attacked Marshal Blücher's Prussians at Ligny.
 Although Ney was criticized for not capturing Quatre Bras early, there is still debate as to what time Napoleon actually ordered Ney to capture the town.
 At Ligny, Napoleon ordered General Jean-Baptiste d'Erlon to move his corps (on Napoleon's left and Ney's right at the time) to the Prussians' rear in order to cut off their line of retreat.
 D'Erlon began to move into position, but suddenly stopped and began moving away, much to the surprise and horror of Napoleon.
 The reason for the sudden change in movement is that Ney had ordered d'Erlon to come to his aid at Quatre Bras.
 Without d'Erlon's corps blocking the Prussians' line of retreat, the French victory at Ligny was not complete, and the Prussians were not routed.